PICKS OF THE MONTH

 (Release date: 18 June 2021.
 Label: Warner.
 Genre: pop)

-NME: "The Hertfordshire musician enters her golden period with a flawless debut mixtape."
+NME: "(Hertfordshire singer-musician Griff) enters her golden period with a flawless debut mixtape."

 The Line of Best Fit: "Pop in its purest and most euphoric form."